lbacon17/lb-fitness/README.md

 ### Data Structure

-The project uses Postgres as its database to store data in SQL format for the live site, which is visible in the Django admin panel.
-The data exists in a relational model.
+The project uses Postgres as a relational database to store data in SQL format for the live site, which is visible in the Django admin panel.

+A number of models in the project allow for interaction with the database

 [Back to TOC](#table-of-contents)